haltugyildirim/haltugyildirim.github.io/_pages/about.md

 ---
 I am interested in experimental & computational condensed matter physics and related instrumentation.

 You can find some related work that I done in research menu.
 Also you can find the information about the courses that I took during my studies.
-If you would like to know more about me, my book list, blog or drawing portfolio might help.
+If you would like to know more about me, my book list(pretty old and not updated), blog or drawing portfolio might help.